Why G Suite?

 Many consumers and millennial workers are used to interfacing with Gmail and Google Docs, making the choice to adopt G Suite relatively simple for startups and SMBs.
 Recently, Google has doubled down on enterprise user acquisition, working closely with large companies to determine the features and functionality needed to close the gap with Microsoft.

 Once admins configure G Suite correctly for businesses of any size, it is a great option for organization-wide (and inter-organizational) collaboration.
-We’ll show you how to use the G Suite admin console to ensure that your data and users are secure and productive.
+Our G Suite Admin Guide will show you how to use the G Suite admin console to ensure that your data and users are secure and productive.

 Intro to G Suite Admin Console